convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/close-modal.md

 Name | Description
 --- | ---
-Comment | Describes the object comment to include in the documentation report.
+data | Define the data to be returned by the modal bean (works only if modal has been used with block while display option) Comment | Describes the object comment to include in the documentation report.
 This property generally contains an explanation about the object.
 Is active | Defines whether the component is active.